adamwathan/eloquent-oauth/readme.md

 # Eloquent OAuth

 Eloquent OAuth is a package for Laravel 4 designed to make authentication against various OAuth providers *ridiculously* brain-dead simple.
-Specify your app keys/secrets in a config file, run a migration and from then on it's two method calls and you have OAuth integration.
+Specify your app keys/secrets in a config file, run a migration and from then on it's just two method calls and you have OAuth integration.

 ## Usage